Tazekrittma/hangman-game/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Credits
-This Hangman game was created by Massinissa TAZEKRITT.
+This Hangman game was developed by Massinissa TAZEKRITT.